Published: Monday 4 January 2016

 Questionnaires are commonly used to diagnose dementia and cognitive impairment (memory and thinking problems) in stroke patients.
 A new review of the research into their use has been published in the journal, Stroke.

 Co-funded by the Stroke Association, the review suggests that much more research is necessary to understand the best methods of testing for these problems as they relate to stroke.

 Dr Terry Quinn, who led on the research said,

-The Stroke Association is supporting Dr Quinn's research through the Joint Stroke Association / CSO Senior Clinical Lecturer Award and Joint Stroke Association & Chief Scientist Office Priority Programme Award.
+The Stroke Association is supporting Dr Quinn's research through the Joint Stroke Association / CSO Senior Clinical Lecturer Award and Joint Stroke Association and Chief Scientist Office Priority Programme Award.

 Dr Terry Quinn is Joint Stroke Association / CSO Senior Clinical Lecturer and Honorary Consultant Physician at the Institute of Cardiovascular and Medical Sciences, University of Glasgow.
-To find out more about his research visit his webpage.
+To find out more about his research, visit the University of Glasgow website.